astropy/astropy/docs/stats/index.rst

                  mask=[False, False, False, False,  True, False, False, False], fill_value=999999)

+..
+  EXAMPLE END

+..
+  EXAMPLE START
+  Calculating Sigma Clipping Statistics

-In addition, there are also several convenience functions for making the calculation of statistics even easier.
+In addition, there are also several convenience functions for making the calculation of statistics even more convenient.
 For example, :func:`~astropy.stats.sigma_clipped_stats` will return the mean, median, and standard deviation of a sigma-clipped array::